desmond-ong/psychWidgets/continuous_time_slider/QualtricsReadme.md

 ###### Acknowledgements

-Special thanks to Qualtrics support for helping me with a couple of issues, and to my first couple of users who provided feedback: June Gruber, Erika Weisz, Yoni Ashar
+Special thanks to Qualtrics support for helping me with a couple of issues, and to my first couple of users who provided feedback: June Gruber, Erika Weisz, Yoni Ashar, Anat Perry.

+If you do use this in a study, drop me an email.
+Right now, there's no citation needed, but I'll like to know how many people use it (so I can adjust how much effort I put into maintaining this).
+And what it's being used for!

+###### Changelog

+- Mar 2017: realized that jquery isn't required, and may even contribute to some problems, so removed it from the HTML section.
+- Nov 2016: finally wrote up a nice commented version and made a demo.